DjangoGirls/tutorial/deploy/README.md

 __NOTE:__ Remember to replace `myvenv` with the name you gave your `virtualenv`!

-Next, we’ll create a new git repository and save our changes.
-Go to your console and run these commands:
+Next, we’ll create a new git repository with the following commands:

     $ git init
     Initialized empty Git repository in ~/djangogirls/.git/
+    $ git config user.name "Your Name"
+    $ git config user.email you@example.com

+Initializing the git repository is something we only need to do once per project.

+And finally we save our changes.
+Go to your console and run these commands:

-    $ git add .
+    $ git add -A .
     $ git commit -m "My Django Girls app"
     [master (root-commit) 2943412] My Django Girls
      7 files changed, 230 insertions(+)